GUARD: Graph Universal Adversarial Defense: Preliminaries

 \subsection{Adversarial Targeted Attack}

-Below, we present the definition of adversarial targeted attack under the scenario of \textit{evasion} (test time) attack.
+Below, we present the definition of adversarial targeted attack under the scenario of \textit{evasion} (test-time) attack.
 Note that it is straightforward to extend the definition to adversarial untargeted attacks~\cite{DBLP:conf/iclr/ZugnerG19} by suitably modifying the loss function.